Mesothelioma Compensation for the Types of Military Discharge

 After being discharged, regardless of the type, each veteran receives a document called the DD-214.
 Veterans keep this document for life and use it to receive benefits.
 The document explains what type of discharge the veteran received, which affects their benefits.

-Dishonorable discharges are the most severe type of discharge veterans can receive.
+Dishonorable discharges are the most severe type veterans can receive.
 Military offenses that lead to a dishonorable discharge usually resemble civilian felony offenses and can lead to jail time.
-While most veterans receive lifelong health care through the VA, a dishonorable discharge results in the forfeit of all benefits.
+While most veterans receive lifelong health care through the VA, being dishonorably discharged results in the forfeit of all benefits.

-The discharge goes on the veteran’s record, making it hard to obtain loans and jobs.
+The mark goes on the veteran’s record, making it hard to obtain loans and jobs.
 Further, veterans with a dishonorable discharge are no longer permitted to vote or own firearms.

 Dishonorably discharged veterans diagnosed with mesothelioma are not able to have their medical costs covered through VA benefits.
-However, any veteran diagnosed with mesothelioma or asbestosis due to asbestos exposure on military property are entitled
+However, any veteran diagnosed with mesothelioma or asbestosis due to asbestos exposure are entitled to compensation.

 Dishonorably discharged veterans can also file a lawsuit against companies that supplied asbestos to the military.
 Hiring an experienced asbestos lawyer will ease the process of collecting asbestos information from the military before filing a lawsuit.